Blessed be the God and Father of our Lord Jesus Christ,

 Have you ever noticed how much about us is packed into the opening verses of Ephesians?
 Just look at what we are and have in Christ:

 How are we blessed in heavenly places?
 What does that mean?
 We know that our citizenship is in heaven (Philippians 3:20) and also our hope (Colossians 1:5) and inheritance (1 Peter 1:4).
-We are to lay up for ourselves treasures in heaven (Matthew 6:20, 21) and our affections (Colossians 3:1, 2) are to be “in heaven.”
+We are to lay up for ourselves treasures in heaven (Matthew 6:20, 21) and our affections (Colossians 3:1, 2) are to be "in heaven."
 So what does this mean for us on a practical level?
-If our citizenship is in heaven, and our hope and inheritance are there as well, we could say that the Christian’s spiritual blessings are retained for us in heaven (reserved there since the foundation of the world) and they are progressively dispersed to us in the form of spiritual gifts in accord with our need and Christian growth as we abide in Christ.
-Those blessings are waiting in heaven for everyone, on hold until we make that decision to follow Jesus and when we do, live our lives by abiding in Him.
+If our citizenship is in heaven, our hope and inheritance are also there.
+We could say that the Christian's spiritual blessings are retained for us in heaven (reserved there since the foundation of the world), and they are progressively dispersed to us in the form of spiritual gifts in accord with our needs and Christian growth as we abide in Christ.
+Those blessings are waiting in heaven for everyone, on hold until we decide to follow Jesus and, when we do, live our lives by abiding in Him.
 Everyone has these blessings waiting to be bestowed on them.

 What does it mean to be "chosen" before the foundation of the world?
 Many have mistakenly believed that God chose certain people before the world began to be saved.
-Signifying that they were indeed "chosen".
-Unfortunately, this belief contradicts John 3:16 which says, "For God so loved the world that He gave His one and only Son, that whoever believes in Him shall not perish but have eternal life."
+Signifying that they were indeed "chosen."
+Unfortunately, this belief contradicts John 3:16, which says, "For God so loved the world that He gave His one and only Son, that whoever believes in Him shall not perish but have eternal life."
 Jesus didn't die for a select few.
 He died for the whole world.
-Which means He was thinking about everyone, everywhere, before the foundation of the world, to be united with Him and saved.
+This means He was thinking about everyone, everywhere, before the foundation of the world, to be united with Him and saved.
 Why?
 So that we would be holy and without blame before Him.
 Jesus paved the way for everyone to be saved.
 We were all "predestined" to receive His grace.
-But there would be one stumbling block - you simply had to repent of your sins and believe in Him (John 3:18; Luke 5:31-32).
+But there is one stumbling block: you must repent of your sins and believe in Him (John 3:18; Luke 5:31-32).

 What happens when we repent and believe?
-We are adopted by Jesus as His sons and daughters and we are accepted into His presence and loved.
+We are "officially" adopted into God's family.
 Why?
 Because of the good pleasure of His will and for the praise of the glory of His grace.
-So, in simple terms, we receive all these wonderful blessings because it makes God happy.
+And because Jesus made it possible through his sacrifice on the cross.
+Jesus redeemed us with his blood to make us acceptable before God.
+On top of all that, we receive the Holy Spirit, who guides us into all truth (John 16:13).
+Why does God do all this for us?
+In simple terms, we receive all these beautiful blessings because it makes God happy.
 Imagine that!
-And all you have do to is repent of your sins and believe.
+And all you have to do is turn from your sins, trust in God and believe.